ml6team/fondant/docs/getting_started.md

 ```

 Note that if you use a remote path (S3, GCS) you can also pass credentials using the `--credentials` flag.
 For all the options of the data explorer run `fondant explore --help`.

+## Running at scale

+You can find more information on how to configure and run your pipeline on different runners [here](pipeline.md)